 Trading Drummond and his massive 2020/21 player option ensured that the Pistons should be one of a small handful of teams with actual cap room available this offseason.

-Even if the cap doesn’t increase beyond the ’19/20 figure and the Pistons keep all their non-guaranteed youngsters (Mykhailiuk, Brown, and Thomas), along with the cap hold for Wood, they project to have at least $28MM in space available.
-That number would increase a little with a larger cap, though it could fluctuate depending on where the team’s lottery pick lands.
+Even if the cap doesn’t increase beyond the ’19/20 figure and the Pistons keep their non-guaranteed youngsters (Mykhailiuk, Brown, and Thomas), along with the cap hold for Wood, they project to have at least $29MM in space available.
+That number would increase a little with a larger cap.

 Cap Exceptions Available

 - Thomas’ salary becomes fully guaranteed after October 23.